How To Clean Stainless Steel | Austral Wright Metals

 If cream cleanser is not enough, treat scale with a 25% vinegar solution (acetic acid) and give it some time to dissolve.
 Then clean, rinse and wipe dry as usual.

 What can I do about burnt-on food in pots and pans?

-You can reduce the cleaning effort substantially by soaking the burnt-on deposits.
-Simply fill the pot with hot water and a drop of dish washing liquid and leave it for 15 minutes.
+You can reduce the cleaning effort substantially by soaking the burnt-on deposits on stainless steel pots and pans.
+Simply fill the pot with hot water and a drop of dishwashing liquid and leave it for 15 minutes.
 After this, the deposit can generally be removed with a sponge or a nylon scouring pad without particular effort.

 If stainless steel wool scouring pads are used, where the deposits are very difficult to remove, then the scratches left will not damage the corrosion resistance of the surface.
 The scratches left however, cannot be removed by further cleaning and so this form of “aggressive” cleaning is not suitable for delicate, decorative surfaces.

 Tea stains can be difficult to remove.
 Is there any particular recommendation?